kemicky/VmWare-16-pro/README.md

 # VmWare-16-pro
 Hi there,
 Here are some license Keys for vmWare 16 pro.
-I tested one of them,It is working as of now.
+I tested one of them, they are all working as of now.
 I hope it help you as well.
 Serial keys:
 1. ZF3R0-FHED2-M80TY-8QYGC-NPKYF
 2. YF390-0HF8P-M81RQ-2DXQE-M2UT6